-Some learners have circumstances which prevent them from being successful in a traditional school setting.
-TP provides learners with an opportunity to succeed in a non-traditional school setting.
-TP offers a positive option to larger secondary school settings, allowing learners to work at an accelerated pace on individualized curriculum to achieve a high school diploma and to prepare for their next step in life- college, work force, specialized training, etc.
+Turning Point is a non-traditional school setting that provides opportunities for learners who may need an alternative pathway to earning high school credit towards a high school diploma.
+Turning Point offers a positive option to larger secondary school settings, allowing learners to work at an accelerated pace on individualized curriculum through primarily an online environment to achieve a high school diploma and to prepare for their next step in life- college, work force, specialized training, etc.

 WHO IS ELIGIBLE FOR THIS PROGRAM?

-Any learner who has not completed the school year of their twenty-first birthday may be accepted to TP if they have a compelling reason and/or meet one or more of the following requirements (appropriate documentation required):
+Any learner who has not completed the school year of their twenty-first birthday may be accepted to Turning Point if they have a compelling reason and/or meet one or more of the following requirements (appropriate documentation required):

 • Learners retained one or more grades in high school